Strongly Coupled Two-scale System with Nonlinear Dispersion: Weak Solvability and Numerical Simulation: Introduction

 where $\langle\cdot\rangle$ denotes some suitable average, and how can this be computed numerically.
 Comparing \eqref{Eq:Goudon} and \eqref{Eq:Goudon_averaged} with \eqref{Eq:orgin} and \eqref{eq:introduction_nonlinearpde}, we see that the vector field $V^\varepsilon$ is in our setting what the TASEP requires, and hence, the meaning of $\langle uV\rangle$ is for us precisely $-D^*(W)\nabla u$.

 System \eqref{eq:introduction_problem} is an example of a two-scale system, where we refer to the dispersion equation \eqref{eq:introduction_nonlinearpde} as the macroscopic equation and the cell problems \eqref{eq:introduction_nonlinearpde_cell} as the microscopic equations.
 Such systems are also referred to as distributed-microstructure models, terminology introduced by R. E. Showalter in \cite{showalter1993distributed}.
 The presence of nonlinear coupling in the dispersion tensor has been previously studied.
 For instance, in \cite{EDEN2022103408}, the authors looked at the nonlinear effect of colloids deposition on diffusion in porous media and established local-in-time existence (see also \cite{Adrian_siap,nikolopoulos2023multiscale}).
 In the same context, in \cite{Wiedemann2023} a similar model was analyzed via homogenization techniques.
-Additionally, a related homogenized model for reactive flows in porous media was derived in \cite{allaire2016}.
+Additionally, a related homogenized model for reactive flows in porous media was derived in \cite{allaire2016} {in which the authors derived the upscaled model as a two-scale system with nonlinear dispersion}. {We remark that the upscaled model for the large convection problem in \cite{Amaziane} has some similarities to our model but differs structurally from the dispersion tensor discussed in our work, primarily due to two reasons.
+First, the scaling of the microscopic problem in \cite{Amaziane} introduces an $\varepsilon$ scaling in front of the diffusion coefficient, unlike the scaling used in our Equation \eqref{Eq:orgin}.
+Second, the nonlinear term $P(r)$ in Equation \eqref{Eq:orgin} plays a critical role in shaping the cell problem during homogenization, leading to a different macroscopic dispersion tensor. }